 The goal of the Department of Sociology and Anthropology is to develop students’ insight into the nature of society, the diversity of cultures around the world, and the similarities that all peoples and societies share.
-Course work, independent study, and collaborative research work with faculty all provide a basis for later graduate study, as well as for a wide variety of occupations upon graduation.
+Course work, independent study, and collaborative research work with faculty all provide a basis for later graduate study, as well as for a wide variety of occupations.

-The Department regularly supports student research, and many of these projects are based in Maine:
+The Department regularly supports student research, with many projects based in Maine:

 - social interactions and behavior at a local skate park and teen center